-Installing a wallpapered kitchen backsplash is a fast, economical and creative way to brighten and add color to your kitchen decor.
-Wallpapered kitchen backsplashes do have both pros and cons, however, so read on to find out about the upsides and downsides of covering your kitchen backsplash in wallpaper.
+Installing a wallpapered kitchen backsplash is a fast, economical, and creative way to brighten and add color to your kitchen.
+Wallpapered Kitchen backsplashes do have their pros and cons, however.
+Keep reading on to find out about the upsides and downsides of covering your kitchen backsplash in wallpaper.

 Pros of a Wallpapered Kitchen Backsplash

-Your wallpapered kitchen backsplach will be unique thanks to the wide range of wallpaper styles and patterns available.
+Your wallpapered kitchen backsplash will be unique thanks to the wide range of wallpaper styles and patterns available.
 It is simple to install a wallpapered kitchen backsplash thanks to self-adhesive wallpapers.
-Compared to tile, stone, laminate, glass, mirrored or metal backsplash materials, wallpaper is among the most economical choices for a kitchen backsplash.
+Compared to tile, stone, laminate, glass, mirrored, or metal backsplash materials, wallpaper is among the most economical choices for a kitchen backsplash.

 Color and Design

 You can choose from a vast array of wallpapers for your kitchen backsplash.
-Select a wallpaper that will work with existing countertop, hardware and cabinet colors.
+Select a wallpaper that will work with the existing countertop, hardware, and cabinet colors.
 Take one of your cabinet drawers to the wallpaper shop to help find complementary colors and textures.
-For a contemporary kitchen choose a mod design with a geometric pattern of circles, squares or asymmetrical lines.
-For a country kitchen, select a vegetable, flower, herb or farm animal motif.
+For a contemporary kitchen choose a mod design with a geometric pattern of circles, squares, or asymmetrical lines.
+For a country kitchen, select a vegetable, flower, herb, or farm animal motif.
 In a modern kitchen, apply a clean stripe, dot, or textured surface like grasscloth, linen.
-If you like, you can choose a design that mimics a tile, brick or stone surface.
+If you like, you can choose a design that mimics tile, brick, or stone surface.